simulacrum-1/wfrp4e-laws-pet-shoppe/README.txt

+Warhammer Fantasy Roleplay and WFRP are trademarks owned by Games Workshop Ltd. This article is a fan work and is not intended to be official or to challenge any trademark or copyright of Games Workshop or any of its licensees.

 Note I intended this add on to work as an expansion for the Official Core and Enemy in Shadows WHFRP Modules by Moo Man.
 So it references some of those icons.